Mythological anecdotes of Ganesha: Elephant head

-Hindu mythology presents many stories, which explain how Ganesha obtained his elephant or gaja head.
+Hindu religion presents many stories, which explain how Ganesha obtained his elephant or gaja head.
 Often, the origin of this particular attribute is to be found in the same anecdotes which tell about his birth.
-The stories also reveal the origins of the enormous popularity of his cult.
+The stories also reveal the origins of the enormous popularity of his following.
 Devotees sometimes interpret his elephant head as indicating intelligence, discriminative power, fidelity, or other attributes thought to be had by elephants.
 The large elephant ears are said to denote wisdom and the ability to listen to people who seek help.

 Decapitation by Shiva

 The most well-known story is probably the one taken from the Shiva Purana.
 The goddess Parvati had started preparing for a bath.
 As she did not want to be disturbed during her bath and since Nandi was not at Kailash to keep guard of the door, Parvati took the turmeric paste (for bathing) from her body and made a statue of a boy, breathing life into him.
 This boy was instructed by Parvati to guard the door and to not let anyone in until she had finished her bath.

 After Shiva had come out of his meditation, he wished to meet Parvati, but found himself being halted by a strange boy.
 Shiva tried to reason with the boy, saying that he was Parvati's husband, but the boy did not listen and was determined to keep Shiva at bay.
 The boy's behaviour surprised Shiva.
 Sensing that this was no ordinary boy, the usually even tempered Shiva decided he would have to fight the boy and in his divine fury, severed the boy's head with his trishula, killing him instantly.

-When Parvati heard word of this, she was so enraged that she decided to destroy all of creation.
+When Parvati heard this, she was so enraged that she decided to destroy all of creation.
 At her call, several ferocious multi-armed forms, the yoginis, arose from her body and threatened annihilation.
 Brahma, being the creator, naturally had his concerns, and pleaded that she reconsider her drastic plan.
 She acquiesced with two conditions: one, that the boy be brought back to life, and two, that he be forever revered before all the other gods in prayer.